The golden pothos (黄金葛) is an unmistakable green plant with it’s unique features of climbing vines and wide plump leaves.

 This is a plant that is incredibly resilient and is known to be able to survive under even the harshest of conditions.

 And in order to thrive, it is known to climb up walls, roofs and other plants aided by it’s vines to capture more sunlight and rain.

 Yet it is documented to be able to comfortably survive even in dark places with little light.

-On top that horticulture enthusiasts have often found that golden pothos can resurrect even with just tiny stem.
+On top of that, horticulture enthusiasts have often found that golden pothos can resurrect even with just a tiny stem.

 The nickname of Devil’s Ivy come from it’s tendency to climb up other tree trunks so as to capture more sunlight, essentially covering huge portions of the surface area.
 This can potentially cause trees to die as they can no longer get enough light to feed themselves.

 The pet name of Money Plant actually comes from it’s round, wide and fleshy leaves resemble coins from certain angles.

 And as you can expect, from a name as attention-seeking as money plant, you’d bet that feng shui would swoop in to make good use of it to call on wealth energy at home.

 The truth is actually… not as straight forward as that…